Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 ### Software Development with Python

 * Configuring a development environment for Python
-  * :disappointed: = Development environment not set up.
+  * :disappointed: = Development environment is not set up.
   * :confused: = Development environment configured without all required dependencies and tools.
   * :neutral_face: = Development environment configured with required dependencies